 FIJA empowers jurors to uphold individual rights and liberty by instilling in them a rich understanding of their protective role, including jurors’ right to refuse to enforce unjust law.

 FIJA advances its mission through a variety of programs including one-time events and ongoing outreach activities.
-Each headline below will soon be a clickable link to a dedicated page with more information on the corresponding programs.
+Learn more about FIJA's programs below.

 Jury Health Project